Netball Buying Guide

 Bladder:

-Some of the more expensive netballs such as the Mitre Venturi or the Mitre Shooter feature high air retention performance bladders, which has a positive effect on the performance of the ball, whereas some of the cheaper balls such as the Mitre Oasis netball have rubber bladders, which offer a lower level of performance.
+Some of the more expensive netballs such as the Mitre Pursue or the Mitre Shooter feature high air retention performance bladders, which has a positive effect on the performance of the ball, whereas some of the cheaper balls such as the Mitre Oasis netball have rubber bladders, which offer a lower level of performance.

 Brand:

 Mitre: Mitre are the largest netball manufacturer in the UK, producing a wide range of high quality balls that are used at the highest levels of the game.
-The Mitre Venturi Pro Match Netball was the Official England Match Netball for the 2008/09 season.

 Sure-Shot: Sure Shot were introduced into the UK netball market from America and is still developing as a brand.